 The confusion over documentation of the lives of the early Renaissance masters was no different around a century later with the career of Masaccio, again prone to controversy over even the most basic of details and consistent disagreements over attribution of his work.
 It is only really the star trio of Michelangelo, Leonardo da Vinci and Raphael whose careers have received so much endless research that their lives are understood down to the very finest of detail.

-Giotto's career would take in multiple locations in the Papal States, including decorative work in religious buildings in Assisi, Rome, Padua, Florence, and Naples.
+Giotto's career would take in regions right across Italy, including decorative work in religious buildings in Assisi, Rome, Padua, Florence, and Naples.
 At this time frescoes would be produced in tempera before oils would later dominate Italian art after first appearing in Flemish art.

 The biggest highlight within his oeuvre would have to be the series of frescoes produced for the interior of the Scrovegni Chapel in Padua.
 The artist decorated the internal walls of this small, intimate chapel with artworks based on the Life of the Virgin and the Life of Christ.
 The nature of the medium meant that he would need to work quickly, before the plaster dried, making his planning of the project particularly important.
 The fragile nature of these paintings has meant that certain pigments used by the artist have not withstood the test of time, but the series remains highly regarded and attracts many to the Paduan chapel even today.